Co-Owner of K & D Roofing

 There’s a lot to keep an eye out for after a storm rolls over your home.
 We know it can be overwhelming, but thankfully spotting the damage isn’t too difficult as long as you know what to look for.

 One of the most obvious signs of storm damage is missing shingles.
 Shingles and other roofing materials are designed to withstand strong winds, but sometimes they can be knocked off during storms.
 Spotting a missing shingle isn’t too difficult and you should be able to see the dark spot on your roof, from the ground.
-Sometimes wind damage can create loose shingles which will need to be replaced before they fall off all-together.
+Sometimes wind damage can create loose shingles which will need to be replaced before they fall off altogether.

 If your roof was hit hard enough during a storm, you might notice granules on the ground.
-This is could primarily be caused by a hail storm or tree branches rubbing against the asphalt shingles on your roof which can lead to your the granules that help to protect your roof from wind and rain to become damaged.
+This is could primarily be caused by a hail storm or tree branches rubbing against the asphalt shingles on your roof which can lead to the granules that help to protect your roof from wind and rain becoming damaged.
 These small pieces of sand and gravel will eventually wear off, but if they wear off too early in your roof’s life, there can be some serious damage.

 If you live in an area prone to hail storms (most of the United States), you’ll know severe storms can often bring hail to dent or crack shingles.
 Hail damage can often also cause a ripple effect.
 Because of the cracks and dents in the shingles, strong winds can then more easily rip them right from your roof.